Menopause and Tinnitus: #1 Definitive Guide

 woman holding temples because the sound of menopause and tinnitus

 If hormones are the problem, can't you just replace them?
-While some research suggests that hormone replacement therapy (HRT) may lower the risk of tinnitus, its effectiveness and safety are still debated.
+While some research suggests that hormone replacement therapy (HRT) may lower the risk of tinnitus, its effectiveness and safety are still debated (see below).
 A more comprehensive approach that combines hormone regulation with a holistic, multimodal strategy may offer better and more sustainable results.

 Throughout this article, we’ll explore how hormonal fluctuations affect tinnitus, how symptoms overlap with migraine, sleep, and mood disorders, and what treatment strategies—ranging from hormone regulation to lifestyle changes—can help manage tinnitus symptoms during the menopause transition.